 Explore North Lorne Beach

+There are toilets, gas barbecues and sheltered picnic tables on-site making it a great spot for a barbecue.
+Surfing, however, is not advised due to the number of rocks in the water.
 Keep in mind you might face difficulty finding parking during the holidays at North Lorne Beach so plan to arrive early.

 Visit Lorne’s Many Picnic Areas

 With gas barbeques, public toilets, picnic tables and shelters Lorne’s BBQ spots have all the facilities you need to make your picnic a success.

 Scotchmans Hill is located at The Point and has sweeping ocean views.
 Lorne’s Foreshore has many picnic tables and is conveniently located steps from Main Beach.
 While Blanket Leaf and Sheoak Picnic Areas are located in the bush on the outskirts of town.

 Despite its name, there are no shells at Shelly Beach.
 Rather it is a sandy ocean beach flanked by rocky outcrops.
 At low tide you’ll find tidal pools to explore.

 Most people are bowled over by the beauty of the beach and choose to spend some time walking its length, enjoying a picnic at its facilities or sunbathing.
 However, swimming is strongly advised against due to the shelves full of rocks that line the shore.

 Surfing is an undeniable part of Lorne’s cultural landscape and The Point is where you will find most people enjoying the waves.
 It is located between Main Beach and Lorne Pier.